 Start the Rear Disengage (western riding)

-Using the same steps described on the ground, replace your “hand” cue with your leg/heel.
+Using the same steps described on the ground using direct pressure replace your “hand” cue with your leg/heel.
 Use your left heel to swing his rear right and your right leg to swing him left.
-Press with the calf and heel in the rear-girth pressure area.
+Press with the calf and heel in the rear-girth pressure area that you used when you taught him to disengage his rear with a hand-nudge in the same area.
 (Exaggerate this movement to make it more obvious and be sure to take your OUTSIDE LEG OFF of his body.
 This “opens the door” on the off-side for him to move through – away from the pressure without running into pressure on the other side.
 Exaggerate the “open-door-no-pressure” outside leg position.)

 Kiss a little to get movement.
 If you have an observer, ask your partner to tell you if your horse is moving with correct foot pattern.
 Ask for only one or two steps at first.
 RELEASE.
 Stop and rest.